syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Show or hide indicators

 In indicators, the total slides and current slide state have been depicted.
-You can show/hide the indicators using the `showIndicators` property.
+You can show/hide the indicators using the `ShowIndicators` property.
 The following example depicts the code to show/hide the indicators in the carousel.

 {% if page.publishingplatform == "aspnet-core" %}